SAP/ui5-tooling/README.md

 This requires an SSL certificate.
 You are guided through the automatic generation process.

 ## Integration in Other Tools
-One of the key features of the UI5 Build and Development Tooling is its modularization.
+One of the key features of the UI5 Tooling is its modularization.
 Single parts of the tooling can easily be integrated in other `Node.js`-based tools and frameworks like [Grunt](https://gruntjs.com/) or [Gulp](https://gulpjs.com/).

 All JavaScript APIs available for direct consumption are listed [here](https://sap.github.io/ui5-tooling/).
 However, for standard UI5 development, the [UI5 CLI](https://github.com/SAP/ui5-cli) should always be the first choice.